 Time series forecasts

-In this section, we exhibit the differences among the submitted forecast data sets after we process them with the systematic evaluation framework via WE-Validate.
-The forecasts were analyzed and compared to observations for both benchmark case studies (Figure 3).
-Except for p1 and p6, we calculated the ensemble means for other participants.
+In this section, we exhibit the differences among the submitted forecast data sets after we processed them with the systematic evaluation framework via WE-Validate.
+The forecasts were analyzed and compared to observations for both benchmark case studies (Fig. 3).
+Except for p1 and p6, we calculated the ensemble means for participants.
 We then treated the ensemble means of the participants, including the single-member forecasts from p1 and p6, as members of one multiorganization ensemble, which allowed us to calculate a six-organization ensemble mean.
-Thus, for each case study, we compared the skills of individual ensemble members, intraorganization ensemble means, and the six-organization ensemble mean.
+Thus, for each case study, we compared the skills of individual ensemble members, intra-organization ensemble means, and the six-organization ensemble mean.